joelong01/secret-sample/README.md

 SECRET_SECTION=$(
   cat <<EOF

-# export is required so that when child processes are created # (say a terminal or running coraclcli)
+# Export is required so that child processes (such as a terminal or coraclcli) also have access to
-# they also get these vars set if you need to add another env var, follow this pattern.
-Note that
+# these environment variables.
+Use "export" to set them.
+To add another variable, follow the same
-# these settings are *ignored* when running in Codespaces as the values are kept in Codespaces User
+# pattern.
+These settings are ignored in Codespaces as values are kept in User Secrets.
-# Secrets

 GITLAB_TOKEN=
 export GITLAB_TOKEN